asatpathy314/ctf-writeups/src/content/blog/kernel-kombat-ctf-padding.md

 ## Introduction

-This problem was placed in the `rev` category, although arguably it might've fit better in crypto.
-Either way the challenge description was the following:
+This problem was placed in the `rev` category, although arguably it might've fit better in `crypto`.
+The challenge description was the following:

 ![hello](/ctf-writeups/assets/kkctf-padding.png)

-The chall.c file that came with the challenge had the following content:
+The `chall.c` file that came with the challenge had the following content:

 ```c
 #include <stdio.h>